Memoirs of Lady Hyegyŏng: Content

-The Memoir of 1802 was designed to secure reinstated honor for Sado and the Pungsan Hong family.
-The text focuses on Jeongjo's reaction to Sado's death and his subsequent attempts to restore honor to his name.
-Lady Hyegyong described Jeongjo as "peerless in benevolence," and throughout her memoir she gives various examples of Jeongjo's filiality.
+The Memoir of 1802 was designed to secure reinstament for Sado and the Pungsan Hong clan.
+The text focuses on Jeongjo's reaction to Sado's death and his subsequent attempts to restore his name.
+Lady Hyegyŏng described Jeongjo as "peerless in benevolence", and throughout the memoir she gives various examples of Jeongjo's filial piety.
 She claimed he "served [her] with all the wealth and splendor available to the throne, yet he did not think it enough" and "still regretted he could not pay respect to his father morning and evening".

-Lady Hyegyong claimed that because Jeongjo realized her own father's innocence and regretted his earlier actions, this proved his intelligence.
-Lady Hyegyong also mentioned court rumors suggesting that it was her father's idea to have Sado executed in the rice chest.
-This she denied as "ridiculous" as "[he] had witnessed [the execution] with his own eyes.
+Lady Hyegyŏng affirmed that Jeongjo's realization of his maternal grandfather's innocence and regret of his earlier actions proved his intelligence.
+She also mentioned court rumors suggesting that it was her father's idea to have Sado executed in the rice chest, which she denied as "ridiculous".